yuru7/my-pi-extensions/README.md

 Personal extensions for [Pi](https://pi.dev), the coding agent.

 Each package lives in its own directory and is published independently.
 See that directory's README for install, commands, and configuration.
+The release flow (pnpm → npm) is in [docs/PUBLISH.md](./docs/PUBLISH.md).

 ## Packages